xcore/sw_motor_control/doc/dsc-quickstart.rst

 Setting up the hardware
 -----------------------
-    The XMOS Brushless DC Motor development platform typically two power supplies (24V and 5V), an XMOS JTAG adaptor, and one or two motors.
+    The XMOS Brushless DC Motor development platform typically uses two power supplies (24V and 5V), an XMOS JTAG adaptor, and one or two motors.

       - Connect the motors to the board first.
-The software will run with only one motor in either port, or a motor in both ports.
+The software will run with one motor in either port, or motors in both ports.
 Since the speed that is reported to the PC control applications is the speed of motor 1, then it is best to have port 1 in use when a single motor is being used.

-      - Connect the XMOS JTAG adaptor to the appropriate port, and connect it back to the PC with a USB cable.
+      - Connect the XMOS JTAG adaptor to the appropriate port, and connect it to the PC with a USB cable.

       - Connect a 5V power supply to the XMOS processor half of the BLDC board.
+Do not do this if there are wire links between the power and processor sides of the board.
+The links will be over the isolation barrier by the text label **5V LINK**

       - Connect a 24V power supply to the power section of the BLDC board.
-It is not advisable to have the power section of the board powered without the 5V section being powered.
+Do not have the power section of the board powered without the 5V section being powered.

 Configuring the firmware